 Different smells coming from your HVAC system can be a sign of various problems.
 Some smells may be harmless, while others could be indicative of a serious issue.
+With infinity heating and air, it is important to pay attention to any unusual odors and address them promptly.
+Keep reading to learn about the different smells coming from your HVAC system and what they could mean.
 Keep reading to learn about the different smells coming from your HVAC system and what they could mean.

 There are a few potential causes for a burning smell coming from your heating system.
 One common cause is a build-up of dust and dirt on the coils or in the ductwork.
 This can happen over time if the HVAC system is not properly maintained.
 Another possibility is that there is a problem with the electrical components of the system, and something is overheating and causing the smell.
 This is usually the case if your heater smells like burning plastic.
 If you notice this burning plastic smell, you’ll want to turn off the system immediately.

 A burning smell might also be present if there is something caught in the system, such as a piece of insulation or debris, and it is burning.
 If you notice the smell when the system is first turned on, it may be due to dust burning off of the heating elements.
 Whatever the cause, it is important to have a professional inspect the system to ensure that there is no serious damage and to prevent the problem from getting worse.

 There are a few possible causes of a chemical smell in the house coming from your HVAC system.
 One possibility is that the coolant or refrigerant used in your system is leaking.
 This can happen if there is a crack or hole in the cooling coils or if the seals around the coils are not tight.
 Another possibility is that the insulation around the wires in your HVAC system is deteriorating and giving off a chemical smell.
 This can happen if the insulation is old or if it has been damaged by water.